pmohun/philmohun/_posts/2020-02-2-Missing Words.md

 ## German

-Ferweh is homesickness for a place you've never visted before.
+[Fernweh](https://en.wiktionary.org/wiki/Fernweh) is homesickness for a place you've never visted before.
 Also translated as wanderlust, although this fails to capture the full meaning.

+[Sehnsucht](https://en.wikipedia.org/wiki/Sehnsucht) represents thoughts and feelings about all facets of life that are unfinished or imperfect, paired with a yearning for ideal alternative experiences.